itsasimiqbal/itsasimiqbal.github.io/README.md

 - Michel Schmidlin (M.Sc.
 Neuroscience, ETH Zurich) Neuroscience Block Course

 #### Interested Students:
-Any undergrad or graduate student in STEM field interested in working with me on topics related to <i>Neuro-inspired Artificial Intelligence</i> then please feel free to reach out:
+Any undergrad or graduate student in STEM field interested in working with me on topics related to <b>Neuro-inspired Artificial Intelligence</b> then please feel free to reach out:
 ```
 iqbala{at}ini.ethz.ch
 ```